newchuyalong/libgdx-learning/Material-and-environment.md

 ### IntAttribute ###
 Similar to the `FloatAttribute` class, the `IntAttribute` allows you to pass an integer value to the shader.
 Likewise the `.value` member can be used or the value can be set on construction.
 The `IntAttribute` requires an attribute type, which by default can be:
 * `IntAttribute.CullFace` OpenGL enum to specify face culling, either GL_NONE (no culling), GL_FRONT (only render back faces) or GL_BACK (only render front faces).
 The default depends on the shader, the default shader uses GL_BACK by default.

+### PointLightsAttribute ###
+The PointLightsAttribute does not require an attribute type.
+It is always `PointLightsAttribute.Type`.
+The `PointLightsAttribute` can be used to specify an array of [`PointLight`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/environment/PointLight.html) instances, using the following property:
+* `lights` The array of lights, should be sorted on importance.

+### SpotLightsAttribute ###
+Not supported by the default shader.
+The SpotLightsAttribute does not require an attribute type.
+It is always `SpotLightsAttribute.Type`.
+The `SpotLightsAttribute` can be used to specify an array of [`SpotLight`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/environment/SpotLight.html) instances, using the following property:
+* `lights` The array of lights, should be sorted on importance.

 ### TextureAttribute ###
 `TextureAttribute` can be used to pass a `Texture` to the shader.
 Just like the `CubemapAttribute` it has a `textureDescription` member which allows you to set the `Texture` amongst some texture related values like repeat and filter.
 Additionally it contains the `offsetU`, `offsetV`, `scaleU` and `scaleY` members, which can be used to specify the region (texture coordinates transformation) of the texture to use.
 It also has an `uvIndex` member (defaults to 0) which can be used to specify which texture coordinates should be used.
 Note that the default shader currently ignores this uvIndex member and always uses the first texture coordinates.